AceBose/BellaNove-Internship/README.md

     * Max height of the block: leave empty
     * Display items in a row: yes
 * Options
+  * Set filter automatically (puts the product filter on the shop page without shortcode)
-  * Set everything to no
+  * Set everything else to no
 * Design
   * Radio and checkboxes skin: pink
   * Overlay skins: Loading spin * SVG